mzabaluev/digest-hash-rs/README.md

 middle ground: they enable platform-independent digest calculation, while avoiding any implicit data representation choices.
-For example, hashing of IP addresses is not available out of the box, because the representation format may, in principle, use various byte orders, and the representation of IPv6 addresses can make different choices about the constituent data units and their endianness.
+For example, hashing of IP addresses is not available out of the box, because the representation format may, in principle, use various byte orders, a way to mix IPv4 and IPv6 is not set in stone, and the representation of IPv6 addresses can make different choices about the constituent data units and their endianness.
 Some commonly used representation choices are made available with helper functions defined in module `personality`.